The Evidence

 If you edit decoded fields and then re-decode, your edits are preserved as "golden threads".
 The AI treats your refinements as the strategic direction and refines around them rather than starting from scratch.
 This lets you iteratively sharpen the decode without losing your work.

-When you import a completed pitch in Step 1, The Evidence runs a second analysis comparing the decoded strategy against the pitch strategy.
+When you import a completed pitch, The Evidence compares the decoded strategy against the pitch strategy, pair by pair.
 This produces:

 Strategic Confidence